ZYSF/gen1cpu/ControlRegisters.md

 This control register will reveal information about the current CPU state, such as whether it's in system mode (which will always be true if you can read the control register!) and whether exceptions are enabled.

+* Sysmode (lowest bit) determines whether the program is running in system mode (if set) or user mode (if clear)
+* Excnenable (second-lowest bit) determines whether exceptions are enabled (this would generally be set except during setup or mode switching)
+* Tmxenable (third-lowest bit) determines whether timer exceptions are enabled (if this is clear they will just be ignored)
+* Hwxenable (fourth-lowest bit) determines whether external hardware exceptions are enabled (if this is clear they will just be ignored)

 ## CTRL_MIRRORFLAGS (3)

 This is the "mirror" of the flags register, which gets swapped with the flags register during a mode switch.

+In order to set specific flags, you have to apply them to the mirrorflags control register first and then perform the mode-switch to apply them.

 ## CTRL_XADDR (4)